rohityadavcloud/rohityadavcloud.github.io/_posts/2021-02-14-cloudstack-kvm.markdown

 Note: In Ubuntu 18.04, the libvirt daemon process has been named libvirtd but libvirt-bin alias is also available.

+For Ubuntu 20.04 and later, the traditional socket/listen based configuration may not be supported, we can get the old behaviour as follows:

+    systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket
+    systemctl restart libvirtd

+Note: while adding KVM host (default, via ssh) it may fail on newer distros which has OpenSSH version 7+ which has deprecated some legacy algorithms.
+To fix that the `sshd_config` on the KVM host may temporarily be changed to following before adding the KVM host in CloudStack: (you may remove this and restart sshd after adding the KVM host)

+    PubkeyAcceptedKeyTypes=+ssh-dss
+    HostKeyAlgorithms=+ssh-dss
+    KexAlgorithms=+diffie-hellman-group1-sha1

 # Configure Firewall